tiagofrepereira2012/paper_notes/notes/face_rec_demographics/FRVT_demographic.md

 #### False match rates under demographic pairing.

 **Experiment**: In p.
-30 it's described (for all systems) the impact (in terms of FMR) of matching the impostors and genuines score distributions based on the covariate.
+30 it's described (for all systems) the impact (in terms of FMR) of matching the impostors score distributions based on the covariate.
 For this, **they pick `T` that corresponds to 0.00003** of a impostor score distribution from **random people** (not looking to the covariates).
-Then, using this `T` as a reference they start to pair the impostors and the genuines score distribution based on different covariates and measure the FMR as it can be observed in the figure below and in Figute 4 of the report (p .33).
+Then, using this `T` as a reference they start to pair the imposters score distribution based on different covariates and measure the FMR as it can be observed in the figure below and in Figute 4 of the report (p .33).

 ![](frvt_images/figure3.png)

-**Finding 1**: FMR is higher once the covariates from genuines and impostor distributions match.
+**Finding 1**: FMR is higher once the covariates from impostor distributions match.
 From a random pair of distributions FMR is lower than when pairs are matched based on age, gender and ethnicity.